 So, you can bet that you won’t find the normal (read: boring) silver Kiddush cups you’ve seen a million times… instead, you’ll find unique Jewish wine cups you can’t wait to get your hands on!Top Silver Cup

-We’re kicking off this section with an absolute beauty.
-Yes, I’m talking about Jerusalem.
+We’re kicking off this section with absolute beauty.

-Featured in this elegant design are scenes of the old city in Jerusalem, made of unique-looking brushed silver.
+Featured in this elegant design are scenes of the old city of Jerusalem, made of unique-looking brushed silver.

 It has a slightly heavy, yet very comfortable feel in the hand.